InjectiveLabs/injective-chain-releases/docs/migration/injective-canonical-chain-5.md

 # Summary

-The Injective Chain 10004-rc1 will undergo a scheduled upgrade to Injective Chain 10005-rc1 release on  **<release_date>**.
+The Injective Chain 10004-rc1 will undergo a scheduled upgrade to Injective Chain 10005-rc1 release on  **14:00 UTC on April 11th 2022**.

 The following is a short summary of the upgrade steps:

-1. Vote and wait until the node panics at block height <halth_block_height>.
+1. Vote and wait until the node panics at block height 9614200.
 2. Backing up configs, data, and keys used for running the Injective Chain.
 3. Install the [Injective Chain 10005-rc1 release](release_url)
 4. Start your node with the new injectived binary to fulfill the upgrade.